-The courses of this semester package take place at Cphbusiness Søerne (Nansensgade 19, 1366 Copenhagen K) during the autumn semester 2020.
+The courses of this semester package take place at Cphbusiness Søerne (Nansensgade 19, 1366 Copenhagen K) during the spring semester 2022.

 The first semester of the Top-Up Bachelor in International Sales and Marketing is equivalent to the fifth semester of a classic Bachelor programme.